Machine Generated Text: A Comprehensive Survey of Threat Models and Detection Methods: Detection of Machine Generated Text

 Beyond a focus on bi-directional Transformer model features, other trends include applied research targeting specific detection contexts, including social media \cite{10.1371/journal.pone.0251415, stiff2022detecting}, chatbots \cite{DBLP:journals/corr/abs-2106-01170}, and product reviews \cite{10.1007/978-3-030-44041-1_114}.
-Existing literature covers only a small number of threat models discussed in \S \ref{sec:threat}, assumes balanced classes, and is difficult to compare between domains.
-One recent work has focused purely on explainable classifiers \cite{kowalczyk2022detecting}, which may portend greater emphasis on explainability considerations, particularly in domains where detection of machine generated text may be sensitive (related to concerns which may be tied to certain models no longer being allowed for certain use-cases \cite{ferrandis_contractor_nguyen_lansky_2022}).
+Existing literature covers only a small number of threat models discussed in \S \ref{sec:threat}, often assumes balanced classes, and is difficult to compare between domains.
+One recent work has focused purely on explainable classifiers \cite{kowalczyk2022detecting}, which may portend greater emphasis on explainability considerations, particularly in domains where detection of machine generated text may be particularly sensitive \cite{ferrandis_contractor_nguyen_lansky_2022}.
 Finally, recently highlighted vulnerabilities of NLG models to prompt injection may be exploited to facilitate detection, in the absence of existing mitigation measures for such attacks \cite{willison_2022}.

 We now explore trends and open problems both in addressing machine generated text threat models and in advancing detection of machine generated text.